DinoHub-SubT/basestation_gui_python/README.md

 * (D) Saving/loading of gui from CSV.
 In case the gui crashes, we want to be able to load from a saved .csv or something like that.
 Either load from button press or tab on top

-* (D) Inherit from the base class for the interactiveMarkerProcessing.py file?

 * (D) Integrating of darpa transform into gui

 * (D) Convert functionality for artifact refinement marker from old gui to modularized gui